Kim Mickle: Biography

 Mickle took the silver medal at the 2013 World Championships in Athletics reaching a result of 66.60 m (PB) behind Christina Obergföll.

-In 2014, she won the gold medal at the Commonwealth games with a throw of 65.96 meters.
+In 2014, she won the gold medal at the Commonwealth games with a throw of 65.96 metres.

 At the 2016 Summer Olympics, Mickle failed to advance to the final after dislocating her shoulder during the qualifying round.

 In September 2016, Mickle signed to play professional Australian rules football for the Fremantle Football Club in the inaugural season of AFL Women's in 2017.
 She previously played the sport at a junior level.
 After missing the first round of the 2017 AFL Women's season due to a hip injury, Mickle ruptured an anterior cruciate ligament in round 2.
 After knee reconstruction, Mickle announced that she would concentrate on javelin in preparation for the 2018 Commonwealth Games, and would not return to football.